sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 [Model generation diagrams](https://www.statice.ai/post/how-generate-synthetic-data)

-Data augmentation is used for creating balanced data to train, validate and evaluate models covering a wide range of use-cases and unforeseen events.
+Data augmentation is often used for creating balanced data to train, validate and evaluate models covering a wide range of use-cases and unforeseen events.
 For instance,  Convolutional Neural Networks (CNN) or Generative Adversarial Networks (GANs) can be utilised to produce augmented synthetic images and videos.
-Whereas in structured data sequences can be generated dynamically using causation and correlation patterns found in real-time dataset(Das A., 2020), (Dilmegani C., 2021).
+Whereas in structured data sequences can be generated dynamically using causation and correlation patterns found in original dataset(Das A., 2020), (Dilmegani C., 2021).

 Synthetic environments for scenario planning is an increasingly popular choice in reinforcement learning applications.
-Synthetic data generated using [Reingforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) can simulate scenarios that have never been seen before.
-For instance toolkits such as OpenAI Gym –providing simulation environments to compare and develop unprecedented scenarios and edge-cases in both single and multi-agent context (Gulli, Kapoor & Pal, 2019).
+Synthetic data generated using [Reingforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) can simulate scenario that was never seen before.
+For instance toolkit such as OpenAI Gym provide simulation environments to model unprecedented scenarios and edge-cases in both single and multi-agent context (Gulli, Kapoor & Pal, 2019).

 ### Variation AutoEncoder and Decoder: